- Non-pathogenic transient yeast

 Saccharomyces boulardii and H. pylori

-Chronic infection with H. pylori can be a risk factor for ulcer disease, gastric adenocarcinoma not to mention painful.
+Chronic infection with H. pylori can be a risk factor for peptic ulcer disease and gastric adenocarcinoma.
 Therefore, eradication of H. pylori is a primary goal in patients that are symptomatic.
 The eradication rates achieved by classic triple therapy consisted from proton pump inhibitor and double antibiotic therapy are quite low and range from 60% to 80% This is due to resistance to antibiotics and to moderate patient compliance.
 Antibiotic-associated gastrointestinal side effects are a major cause for lower compliance.

-Bin et al (2015) this trial looked at 194 children who were H. pylori positive.
-Saccharmoyces boulardii as given to the treatment group, and the control group was given a placebo.
-In the test group diarrhea occurred in 12 cases (11.76%), starting after approx. 6.25 days, lasting 3.17 days, and compliance with eradication treatment was 100%.
-In the control group, diarrhea occurred in 26 cases (28.26%), starting after 4.05 days, lasting 4.02 days, and in six cases eradication treatment was stopped prematurely.
+Bin et al (2015) looked at 194 children who were H. pylori positive.
+Saccharmoyces boulardii was given to the treatment group, and the control group was given a placebo.
+In the test group diarrhoea occurred in 12 cases (11.76%), starting after approx. 6.25 days, lasting 3.17 days, and compliance with eradication treatment was 100%.
+In the control group, diarrhoea occurred in 26 cases (28.26%), starting after 4.05 days, lasting 4.02 days, and in 6 cases eradication treatment was stopped prematurely.
 The researchers concluded therefore that Saccharomyces boulardii, although wouldn’t eradicate H. pylori on its own would help by reducing bacterial load and probably increase eradication rate due to increasing compliance to treatment.
 S. boulardii is, therefore, a useful adjuvant.